Menu

 Reception and Seated Dinner

-Dine and converse with fellow Japanese and American industry and community leaders and enjoy the community of the JASA network.
-Enjoy our cocktail reception before dinner with drinks, entertainment, and great conversation.
+Dine and connect with Japanese and American industry and community leaders while enjoying the vibrant JASA network.
+Begin your evening with our cocktail reception, featuring drinks and lively conversation before dinner.

 New and Expanding Companies

-We will recognize the Alabama Department of Commerce’s 2022 new and expanding Japanese companies to showcase the significant economic impact of Japan on our state and show our appreciation for those who have chosen to call Alabama home.
+We will recognize the Alabama Department of Commerce’s 2023 new and expanding Japanese companies, highlighting the significant economic impact of Japan on our state and showing our appreciation for those who have chosen to make Alabama their home.

 The Samuel Ullman Award